OBKoro1/koro1FileHeader/README_en-us.md

     * An annotation template is automatically generated at the cursor, with examples below
     * Support user - defined file annotation templates
     * shortcuts：`window`：`ctrl+alt+t`,`mac`：`ctrl+cmd+t`
+    * Be careful that the shortcut key is occupied

 ## The installation